lsst/rtn-045/index.rst

 These tutorials are typically written without scientific context or motivation - just simple examples for quick reference.

-Each "How-to" tutorial should take about 10 minutes to work through.
+Each "How-to" tutorial should take up to about 10 minutes to work through.

 .. _tutorial-types-prod: